-However, if your long-stay visa bears the statement “carte de séjour à solliciter”, you must submit your residence permit application to your local police station (i.e. without first contacting the Office Français de l’Immigration et de l’Intégration) in the two months following your arrival in France unless you are a minor (i.e. aged under 18 years).
+If your long-stay visa bears the words “carte de séjour à solliciter” (request residence permit), you must apply for a residence permit at the Prefecture of your place of residence, without first contacting the OFII, within two months of your arrival in France, unless you are a minor (aged under 18).

-NB: a minor aged between 16 and 18 years who works must apply for a residence permit.
+N.B. minors aged between 16 and 18 who work must request a residence permit.

-The consulate is not authorised to renew residence permits.
-You must visit your local police station (préfecture) in France.
-You can travel with your expired residence permit as long as you have the renewal confirmation receipt.
+The consulate is not authorized to renew expired residence permits.
+This is the responsibility of the Prefecture of your place of residence in France.
+You can travel with your expired residence permit if it is accompanied by the certificate of renewal application.

 What is a return visa?

 A return visa (in France) is a type of long-stay visa issued under special circumstances to individuals able to prove they have a French residence permit.
 The granting of this type of visa is subject to authorisation from the relevant police station.

 The “visa de retour” allows you to enter France: